-Taking all of these factors into consideration, we made it our team goal to combine the concept of learning about minority cultures in America with a dining experience in a fun and educative way for kids who are stuck at home in quarantine.
+Tasked with designing a restaurant brand, my team took all of these factors into consideration and we made it our goal to combine the concept of learning about minority cultures in America with a dining experience in a fun and educative way for kids who are stuck at home in quarantine.
 With Ki-dish, we wanted kids to have a stronger idea about these cultures aside from simply knowing how the food of the given culture tastes good.

 The year 2020 had inevitably became a challenge in every way for all of us around the world.
 The impact of COVID-19 has left us struggling to find means of normalcy within our work, our personal lives, and even in the food we eat.
 Additionally, restaurants, especially local minority owned businesses, are grappling with the new reality of having little to no in-person dining.